NonequilibriumDynamics/NormalHermiteSplines.jl/docs/src/Interpolating-Normal-Hermite-Splines.md

 [2] D. Adams, L. Hedberg, Function spaces and potential theory.
 Berlin, Springer, 1996.

-[3] M.S.
-Agranovich, Sobolev Spaces, Their Generalizations and Elliptic Problems in Smooth and Lipschitz Domains, Springer, Switzerland, 2015.
+[3] M. Agranovich, Sobolev Spaces, Their Generalizations and Elliptic Problems in Smooth and Lipschitz Domains, Springer, Switzerland, 2015.

 [4] N. Aronszajn, Theory of reproducing kernels, Tranzactions of the AMS, Vol. 68, No. 3, 1950.